 Pets can also be taken on the aircraft, depending on the size of the pet of course.
 But check with your aircraft carrier as they will have their own rules and requirements for taken pets on board.

-For more information about transporting pets, have a look at these pages:
+For more information about transporting pets, you can take a look at the Government of Canada website.

 Moving your car to Canada